shinyorg/documentation/src/content/docs/client/ble/manager.md

 ---
 title: BluetoothLE (BLE) Manager
 ---
-The BluetoothLE (BLE) manager is where everything begins with .
-This is responsible for all of the scanning of peripherals around you.
+The BluetoothLE (BLE) manager is where everything begins.
+From here, you can request the necessary access from your user to use the hardware and scan for BLE peripherals around you

 ## General